How to Develop a Successful Content Marketing Strategy

 Do Your Keyword Research

 Another way to understand your target audience is to research how they search for what you offer.
-See our post How to Do Keyword Research the Right Way [link to post when live] for how.
+See our post How to Do Keyword Research the Right Way.

 It is important that each piece of content targets one specific 2-3 word phrase.
 Compile your list of target phrases before you start writing.